temporalio/documentation/docs/clusters/how-to-set-up-codec-server.md

     endpoint: {{ default .Env.TEMPORAL_CODEC_ENDPOINT "{namespace}"}}
 ```

 Select the button with two arrows in the top right area of the screen.
-This will bring up the codec endpoint dialog.
+This action displays the codec endpoint dialog.

 Enter the URL and port number for your codec endpoint.
 Exit the dialog, go back to the previous page, and refresh the page.

 The button should now be light blue, and your Payloads should be displayed in a readable format.